warejohn/migrate/README.md

 # migrate-actions tool

-Converts GitHub Actions `main.workflow` files into the new `.yml` syntax. **Note:** using this tool doesn't affect your v2 beta status, wait until you hear from us before making the migration.
+Converts GitHub Actions `main.workflow` files into the new `.yml` syntax. **Note:** using this tool doesn't affect your ability to use the new YAML syntax, wait until you hear from us before making the migration.

 ## Install